software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 > Omit the `@OneToMany` attributes from the JSON response in every entity by using the [@JsonIgnore](https://www.baeldung.com/jackson-ignore-properties-on-serialization) annotation on the attributes.

+{: .highlight}

+> Use the `@CrossOrigin` annnotation on the REST controller classes to allow cross-origin requests from the frontend application.

 {: .important-title }

 > Exercise 17